Decolonizing Yoga

 We’ve done sessions all over Turtle Island*.

-You can invite me to do a session in your community too.
+You can invite me to do an introductory session in your community.
 All sessions are podcasted and members of the group have access to the podcasted sessions so no one misses out no matter where the last session is.

-*Turtle Island is the Indigenous name for North America for First Nations in the Northwest region of the USA.
+*Turtle Island is the Indigenous name of North America for First Nations in the Northwest region of the USA.

-Other First Nations in other regions have their own names for the continent also.
+Other First Nations in other regions may have different names for the continent.

-Decolonizing Yoga sessions are free to attend (donations are welcome).
+Decolonizing Yoga sessions are free to attend (you may donate if you wish).

 It’s time to Decolonize Yoga.